eclab/grains/scope/README.md

 ### Analog Noise

 GRAINS's analog inputs are noisy: so that noise you're seeing is the Arduino, not your LFO or whatnot.
-Now you see what I have to deal with.
-I could smooth them but it'd slow the scope down.
-Will think about it.
+I smoothed it a little, but more would induce too much lag.
+Now you see what I have to deal with in building these programs...

 ### Changing the Inputs and Outputs in Real Time from Your Laptop